40tude/py-flashcards/static/md/01_fs_python.md

-Question : PYTHON - Différence entre **arguments** et **paramètres** Answer  :
+Question : PYTHON - Functions - What does the acronym DRY stand for in programming?
-* Les **paramètres** d'une fonction sont les noms listés dans la définition de la fonction.
-* Les **arguments** d'une fonction sont les valeurs passées à la fonction.
+Answer   : Don't repeat yourself

-Question : PYTHON - What is the purpose of giving an alias to exceptions?
+Question : PYTHON - Functions - What is the purpose of giving an alias to exceptions?
 Answer  : To customize the error message displayed to the user.

-Question : PYTHON - How can you create your own exception in Python?
+Question : PYTHON - Functions - How can you create your own exception in Python?
 Answer  : By using the ``raise`` statement with a specific error message.

 #### Code snippet